-Judy Ironside is the Founder and Executive Director of UK Jewish Film.
+Judy Ironside is the Founder and President of UK Jewish Film.

-In 2007 Judy became a Trustee of The Forgiveness Project which is a UK-based charitable organisation which explores forgiveness, reconciliation and conflict resolution through real-life human experience.
+Judy is an Ambassador of The Forgiveness Project which is a UK-based charitable organisation which explores forgiveness, reconciliation and conflict resolution through real-life human experience.